Skip to content

 If you need help choosing between the best hikes near Toronto, this guide will help you decide.
 With detailed guides of all the best trails, you’ll find a hike that’s perfect for your ability.

-Toronto is my home city, and I’m excited to share some of the best trails near Toronto here with you!
+Toronto is my home city, and hiking near Toronto is one of my favorite things to do so I’m excited to share some of the best trails near Toronto here with you!

 🥾 Pro tip: Before going hiking in Toronto, make sure to download the AllTrails app to have trail guides, maps, photos, and reviews right at your fingertips.
 You can also sign up for a free trial of AllTrails+ to download offline maps, get alerts for wrong turns, find trails by distance from you, and more!